-After my and Steve’s conversation on tracking calories (which will be released on our podcast in a few weeks), I thought I would give you an insight into when and how I track my own calories.
+After my and Steve’s conversation on tracking calories (#18: Calorie Counting – Practical & Real World Guidance), I thought I would give you an insight into when and how I track my own calories.

 This is not to say that you shouldn’t track forever because you may be someone that loves the numbers and having the control over your diet and if thats you then by all means crack on and track your life away.